 The university recognizes that it is the responsibility of every TU community member to end sexual violence by not perpetuating a climate that permits violence to occur.
 To do this, the university provides a number of resources, educational opportunities and reporting options in order to help eliminate sexual violence on our campus and to support survivors of sexual violence and other forms of violence.

 The University of Tulsa actively stands against sexual violence on campus.
-President Upham is dedicated to working with the campus community to change culture and decrease sexual violence on campus.
+TU leadership is dedicated to working with the campus community to change culture and decrease sexual violence on campus.

 University of Tulsa Campus Climate Survey: Executive Summary

-The purpose of the study was to investigate the prevalence rates, attitudes regarding interpersonal violence, knowledge of and access to resources, alcohol and drug consumption, mental health symptoms, and perception of preventative and response efforts by the university.
-The executive summary prepared by the University of Tulsa Institute of Trauma, Adversity, and Injustice (TITAN) and the Advocacy Alliance.
+The purpose of the study was to investigate the prevalence rates, attitudes regarding interpersonal violence, knowledge of and access to resources, alcohol and drug consumption, mental health symptoms and perception of preventative and response efforts by the university.
+The executive summary prepared by the University of Tulsa Institute of Trauma, Adversity and Injustice and the Advocacy Alliance.